Areopagitics/Daily-Scrolls/README.md

 # Daily-Scrolls
 Catholic Mass Readings and Bible in interlinear Greek and Hebrew

-Currently only supports the USCCB calendar.
+Currently only supports the the English translation and the USCCB calendar.

 Bible functionality coming soon.